 Sales Assembly: What's the best piece of sales advice you ever got?

-Mike: "it's supposed to be hard" is something that I find myself saying a lot when we are working on a strategic deal that is close to being finalized.
-It is always harder than you think to get the ink on the paper and we should be ready for that.
+Mike: "It's supposed to be hard" is something that I find myself saying a lot when we are working on a strategic deal that is close to being finalized.
+It is always harder than you think to get the ink on the paper, and we should be ready for that.
 Second one, "Don't give up."
-More and more I think winning in sales is much more about not giving up and being present.
-Many people have the skills to get the job done, not everyone has the perseverance.
+More and more, I think winning in sales is much more about not giving up and being present.
+Many people have the skills to get the job done, but not everyone has the perseverance.

 Sales Assembly: What's the biggest challenge facing a sales rep today, and how would you recommend they overcome it?